 Photographers: Mark Jenkins & Luke Bhothipiti

-Chris Johnson, a 11th generation Texan, ordered her up new.
+Chris Johnson, an 11th-generation Texan, ordered her up new.
 Chris, only 24 years old, was fresh out of graduate school when he decided he wanted to buy a Corvette.
-He picked his new 2002 ZO6 Corvette up at the National Corvette Museum in Bowling Green, KY and drove her back to Texas.
+He picked his new 2002 ZO6 Corvette up at the National Corvette Museum in Bowling Green, KY, and drove her back to Texas.

 Chris was enthusiastically enjoying his beloved car, and like many Corvettes, his car needed a nickname.
 The initial ad campaign for the 2001 ZO6 Corvette inspired Chris to name his Corvette OVRKL; you might remember the advertisement…”Introducing an Entirely New Level of Overkill.”

 Like so many young men, Chris swore he would never drive a car with more than two doors.
 He drove it for eight years and 100,000 miles, but like so many things, eventually, it was time for a change.
 He retired his daily driver…but not totally.

 It was not long and Chris had an interest in modifying his Corvette.
 He was careful to plan his modifications; he wanted to do it slowly, right, and hopefully only once.

 First, a short-throw shifter, then that needed a shorter shift boot.
 Chris got Vette Essentials leather for the shift knob/boot and e-brake handle/ boot.
 He then added some more leather, some painted fuel rail covers, and some carbon fiber.